 Which Is Better, Wix Analytics or Google Analytics?

 If you're comparing Wix Analytics vs Google Analytics, here's the short answer: use Wix Analytics for a quick daily snapshot of your traffic, and use Google Analytics 4 (GA4) for anything beyond basic page views.
-For most Wix site owners, running both at the same time is the best approach - Wix Analytics handles everyday monitoring while GA4 gives you the deeper data you need to actually improve your site.
-If you're new to the platform, our guide on how to use Wix covers the essentials before you start tracking data.
+For most Wix site owners, running both at the same time is the best approach.
+Wix Analytics handles everyday monitoring while GA4 gives you the deeper data you need to actually improve your site.

 Key Takeaways